rjrpaz/tt-challenge/README.md

 - All relevant logs for all tiers need to be easily accessible (having them on the hosts is not an option).

-- You should clone the repository and use it as the base for your system.

-- You should be able to deploy it on one larger Cloud provider: AWS / Google Cloud / Azure / DigitalOcean / RackSpace.

 - The system should present relevant historical metrics to spot and debug bottlenecks.

 - The system should implement CDN to allow content distribution based on client location

 As a solution, please commit to the Toptal git repo the following:

-- An architectural diagram / PPT to explain your architecture during the interview.
+- An architectural diagram / PPT to explain your architecture during the interview (add CI/CD infra).

 - All the relevant configuration scripts (Terraform/Ansible/Cloud Formation/ARM Templates)